Ether Zero (ETZ) Price Tops $0.0017

-Ether Zero (CURRENCY:ETZ) traded down 1.6% against the US dollar during the 24 hour period ending at 12:00 PM ET on August 30th.
-Ether Zero has a market cap of $320,492.05 and approximately $3,699.00 worth of Ether Zero was traded on exchanges in the last day.
-Over the last seven days, Ether Zero has traded 9.6% lower against the US dollar.
-One Ether Zero coin can now be purchased for approximately $0.0017 or 0.00000004 BTC on exchanges.
+Ether Zero (CURRENCY:ETZ) traded up 0% against the dollar during the one day period ending at 10:00 AM ET on September 6th.
+One Ether Zero coin can now be bought for $0.0017 or 0.00000003 BTC on popular cryptocurrency exchanges.
+In the last seven days, Ether Zero has traded 0.4% lower against the dollar.
+Ether Zero has a market cap of $311,366.77 and $8,505.00 worth of Ether Zero was traded on exchanges in the last day.

 Ether Zero Profile